 “We were really scrambling around to find programs and places that we can send our community to because they were dying,” said Carlos Castaneda, a volunteer community organizer with Cosecha.

 “Then Silvia and Lia and their team created this program to start connecting people from our community to the right places and people to get the help they needed,” he said.

-Now, only months later, Quetzales de Salud has a nationwide network of more than 70 medical student volunteers who have contacted all 600 individuals and have made more than 1,500 phone calls to them.
+Now, only months later, Quetzales de Salud has a nationwide network of more than 70 medical student volunteers who have contacted 236 individuals and have made more than 1,500 outgoing phone calls to them.

 A resource gathering team of students has identified and compiled a database of COVID-19 testing sites and federally qualified community health centers in New Jersey that will accept new patients and that do not discriminate based on immigration or insurance status.